theP4N1C0/zapptschallenge/README.md

-# Frontenf from Zappts Test
+# Frontend from Zappts Test

 In this challenge, I make a Sing In and Sing Up page from the Zappts Company, based with the layout proposed.
 From development I use React JS.